 You can use Twine from a mobile device or the web.
 The app functions as a goal-based advisory program aimed at enabling the user to achieve specific financial goals.
 Unlike robo-advisor type platforms, the user has substantial control over the investment process.
 For example, the user is responsible for determining whether to allocate investment assets to a specific goal, or to hold the position in an interest-bearing cash account.
 That’s important when saving for shorter term goals where there may not be time to recover short-term losses.

 As a client, once you agree on a savings goal, you authorize the automated transfer of funds from your linked bank account into the Twine account.

-Algorithms generate advice and account management instructions and will even recommend changes in asset allocations and specific investment selections.
+Algorithms generate advice and account management instructions and will even recommend specific portfolio types.
 Twine will also automatically invest excess cash in your portfolio including dividends paid by your portfolio investments.

 Most of the investment is in bonds and cash.
 Conservative portfolios will contain 94% money market funds and bond ETF’s, and 6% stock ETF’s.
 If you are within five years of reaching your goal, this is the recommend investment type.
 It’s also a preferred choice if household liquid net worth or annual income is less than $50,000, or if you are more cautious toward financial risk.